mufaddal12/Bot-Management/README.md

 Things left to do:
 1. process address space limit or poll() class object time limit problem
+2. address space has been increased to 20MB for cpp bots and 40 MB for python for time being but has to be reduced(problem above)

 Running the bm:
 argv is a list of arguments passed along with the command to call this program